-The California State Board of Optometry has issued a total of 21 citations to individual locations of Stanton Optical in the state of California for various violations of the law, including failure to obtain or maintain a registration to practice as a Registered Dispensing Optician and advertising violations specifically related to Business and Professions Code (BPC) § 655.
+The Board has issued a total of 21 citations to individual locations of Stanton Optical in the state of California for various violations of the law, including failure to obtain or maintain a registration to practice as a Registered Dispensing Optician and advertising violations specifically related to Business and Professions Code (BPC) § 655.
 Violations alleged in the citations include BPC §§ 651(a), (b), (c), and (e), 655(d)(6), 2551, 2556(a), 3040, and California Code of Regulations (CCR) §§ 1399.251 and 1399.222.
 Fine amounts for individual citations are \$5,000 or \$55,000 with a total for all citations of \$655,000.

 The citations themselves stem from ongoing issues with Stanton Optical and their refusal to come into compliance with the law.
-Stanton Optical repeatedly opened new locations without first obtaining proper registration, despite being repeatedly advised again and again that they were required to do so.
+Stanton Optical repeatedly opened new locations without first obtaining proper registration, despite being repeatedly advised that they were required to do so.